 - Use version control for everything: Track code, docs, and configs.

-- Learn one new thing a year: Keep skills fresh and adaptable.
+- Learn one new thing each year: keep skills fresh and adaptable.

 “A Pragmatic Programmer is one who is constantly learning and improving their skills.” — Andrew Hunt & David Thomas